EshCookiez/WanderWays_AppDev/README.md

 git push origin main
 ```

 If Repository is cloned.
-Use pull to update local instance of Repository
+Use pull to update local instance of Repository.
 Go to root directory of local instance clone and open terminal
 ```
 git pull origin main